crackcomm/ocaml-boxroot/README.md

 $ make run-synthetic TEST_MORE=1
 Benchmark: synthetic
 ---
-gc: 7.10s
+gc: 7.30s
 ---
-boxroot: 5.92s
+boxroot: 6.18s
 ---
-ocaml: 7.14s
+ocaml: 7.21s
 ---
-dll_boxroot: 6.51s
+dll_boxroot: 6.63s
 ---
-generational: 10.98s
+rem_boxroot: 6.04s
 ---
-global: 15.60s
+generational: 11.29s
 ---
+global: 16.38s
+---
 ```

 Since the boxroot is directly inside a gc-allocated value, our
 benchmarks leave few opportunities for the version using boxroots
-outperforming the versions without roots.
-The repeatable
+outperforming the versions without roots, so the repeatable
-outperformance of non-roots versions by the boxroot version
+outperformance of non-roots versions by the boxroot version in this
-in this benchmark could be explained by the greater cache locality
+benchmark is surprising.
+It could be explained by the greater cache
-during scanning.
+locality of pools during scanning.

 ### Globroot benchmark